 While some suppliers initially were forced to lay off or furlough entire workforces, many are now hiring workers back on a more casual basis, responding to an uncertain situation, including reduced order volumes and brand requests for discounts.

-A research team from the University of Sheffield, in collaboration with the Business and Human Rights Resource Centre and Worker Rights Consortium, is exploring the impact of Covid-19 on global garment supply chains.
-The team is also working closely with the University of British Columbia Global Reporting Centre.
+A research team from the University of Sheffield, in collaboration with the Business and Human Rights Resource Centre and Worker Rights Consortium, explored the impact of Covid-19 on global garment supply chains.
+The team also worked closely with the University of British Columbia Global Reporting Centre.

-The research is examining how Covid-19 has affected vulnerability to forced labour in four key garment producing countries across three continents.
-The work is also considering how brands at the top of the garment supply chain have responded to the pandemic.
+The research examined how Covid-19 has affected vulnerability to forced labour in four key garment producing countries across three continents.
+The work also considered how brands at the top of the garment supply chain have responded to the pandemic.

 - How can we understand the UK’s vulnerability to supply chain disruption and how is it affecting reliance on exploitation to produce goods sold in Britain?